mk4all/music/README.md

 a social net with recommendations.
 The main thing is to build fair system, that fights the spam and promotions, based on filtering, honor and machine learning advisers.
+Any rating appears from past is checked by moderator and supervisor.
+Supervisor is a moderator of moderators.